axvr/axvr.github.io/website/projects/ascribe/index.md

+---
+title: "Ascribe"
+subtitle: "A simpler alternative to EditorConfig"
+---

 Ascribe is a standard for software development tools (specifically editors) to retrieve and handle useful information about various files within a project through the `.gitattributes` file already found in many software projects.